zeek/try-zeek/manager/static/examples/basics/operators/readme.markdown

 We still can't connect two (or more) values to build a new one.
 So now we can talk about operators that are used to manipulate, inspect, or compare data.

-Explore the operators below to play with the Bro elements we have so far.
+Explore the operators below to play with the Zeek elements we have so far.
 In the next two steps, we introduce loops and if-statements so that we can solve more complex exercises.